 The entirety of unconscious forms ID.

 It’s made up of instincts.

-ID doesn’t know what’s good and what’s wrong, what can be done and what can’t, and knows no limits.
+ID doesn’t know what’s good and wrong, what can be done and what can’t, and knows no limits.

 It only wants to fulfill the instincts because it releases pleasure.

 For example, the baby is entirely ID.
 The baby only wants to fulfill its needs.

 As the child grows up, the part of ID that comes into contact with the environment through the senses learns that reality doesn’t allow you to fulfill the needs quickly.

 This forces ID to modify itself, turning into a structure called ego.

 One of the primary functions of the ego is to satisfy the needs of ID in a realistic and socially acceptable way.